-PSUs will only be released or become exercisable upon the achievement of certain pre-vest assessment6 and performance hurdles related to MGL's performance.
-Only members of the MGL and MBL Executive Committees are eligible to receive PSUs.
+PSUs will only be released or become exercisable subject to pre-vest assessment1 and upon the achievement of performance hurdles related to MGL's performance.
+Only members of the MGL Executive Committees are eligible to receive PSUs.
 For the PSUs allocated to Executive Committee Members, two performance hurdles have been determined and each will apply individually to 50% of the total number of PSUs awarded.
 Hurdles are periodically reviewed by the Board Remuneration Committee (BRC) to ensure they continue to align the interests of staff and shareholders and provide a challenging but meaningful incentive to Executive Committee members.
 The BRC considers historical and forecast market data, the views of corporate governance groups, shareholders and regulators as well as market practice.
 No change has been made to the hurdles for this financial year.
 The hurdles are outlined below.